activecm/ipfix-rita/README.md

         CAFile: null
 ...
 ```
-try connection to mongo using
+try connecting to mongo using
 ```
 mongo [ipaddress]:[port]
 mongo 10.0.0.5:27017
 ```
-and running the command again, if you still see:
+and running the command again.
+If you still see:
 ```
 admin   0.000GB
 config  0.000GB